Now that you’ve learned how to view and use dashboards, this tutorial will show you how to view and use saved Looks.

-If your Looker admin has enabled user-specific timezones, Looker will provide a menu for choosing your time zone.
+If your Looker admin has enabled user-specific time zone (see more in this User Forum topic), Looker will provide a menu for choosing your time zone.

 The current time zone displays in the upper right of the Look.
 Click it to select a new time zone:

 The time zone setting affects the data returned when filtering for “today”, “yesterday”, and so forth.
-You can learn more here.
+You can learn more in this User Forum topic.

 Copying Values from a Look